Arizona Labor Laws Guide

 Tipped minimum wage in Arizona

 Additionally, according to Arizona state law concerning equal wage rates, variations in pay for the same position based on gender are prohibited.
-Both male and female workers should be paid an equal amount for the same position, so long as the quality and quantity of work are the same.
+Both male and female workers should be paid an equal amount for the same position, as long as the quality and quantity of work are the same.

-Exceptions to the minimum wage in Arizona
+Exemptions to the minimum wage in Arizona

 Arizona payment laws